Wizkiller96/WizBot/docs/config-guide.md

 # Config
-`.config` is the new `.bce`, it gives you a fast and easy way to edit most bot settings/values.
+`.config` gives you a fast and easy way to edit most bot settings/values.
 Use `.h .config` for explanation.

 Use `.config` to see the list of editable config files
 Use `.config <config-name>` to see the list of settable properties on that config